 |Cultivation Status||Cultivated, Wild

-A plant of the tropical to warm temperate regions, most varieties grow well in the lowland humid tropics up to elevations of 1,000 metres.
+Abelmoschus esculentus is a plant of tropical to warm temperate regions, with most varieties growing well in the lowland humid tropics up to elevations of 1,000 metres.
 It is not so well suited to temperate areas, though varieties have been developed that can be grown successfully with a growing season of around 6 months.
 It grows best in areas where annual daytime temperatures are within the range 20 - 30°c, but can tolerate 12 - 35°c[

 ].
 It prefers a mean annual rainfall in the range 600 - 1,200mm, but tolerates 300 - 2,500mm[